Infineon/mtb-example-cyw43907-mqtt-client/README.md

 The MQTT client task initializes the Wi-Fi connection manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *wifi_config.h*.
 Upon a successful Wi-Fi connection, the task initializes the MQTT library and establishes a connection with the MQTT broker/server.

-The MQTT connection is configured to be secure by default; the secure connection requires a client certificate, a private key, and the Root CA certificate of the MQTT broker that are configured in *mqtt_client_config.h*.
+The MQTT connection is configured to be secured by default; the secure connection requires a client certificate, a private key, and the Root CA certificate of the MQTT broker that are configured in *mqtt_client_config.h*.

 After a successful MQTT connection, the subscriber and publisher tasks are created.
 The MQTT client task then waits for commands from the other two tasks and callbacks to handle events like unexpected disconnections.

 The subscriber task initializes the user LED GPIO and subscribes to messages on the topic specified by the `MQTT_SUB_TOPIC` macro that can be configured in *mqtt_client_config.h*.
 When the subscriber task receives a message from the broker, it turns the user LED ON or OFF depending on whether the received message is "TURN ON" or "TURN OFF" (configured using the `MQTT_DEVICE_ON_MESSAGE` and `MQTT_DEVICE_OFF_MESSAGE` macros).

 The publisher task sets up the user button GPIO and configures an interrupt for the button.
-The ISR notifies the Publisher task upon a button press.
+The ISR notifies the publisher task upon a button press.
 The publisher task then publishes messages (*TURN ON* / *TURN OFF*) on the topic specified by the `MQTT_PUB_TOPIC` macro.
 When the publish operation fails, a message is sent over a queue to the MQTT client task.

 An MQTT event callback function `mqtt_event_callback()` invoked by the MQTT library for events like MQTT disconnection and incoming MQTT subscription messages from the MQTT broker.
 In the case of an MQTT disconnection, the MQTT client task is informed about the disconnection using a message queue.
 When an MQTT subscription message is received, the subscriber callback function implemented in *subscriber_task.c* is invoked to handle the incoming MQTT message.